-The Company uses a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the board of directors.
+The Company uses a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the Board of Directors.
 In setting director compensation, the Company considers the significant amount of time that our directors expend in fulfilling their duties to the Company as well as the skill-level required by the Company of members of the Board of Directors.

-We pay each non-employee director serving on our Board of Directors \$80,000 in annual cash compensation, an additional \$40,000 in annual cash compensation for service on Board committees, and an annual equity award of stock options to acquire 30,636 shares of common stock.
-The stock options issued to directors are awarded under our 2017 Omnibus Equity
+We pay each non-employee director serving on our Board of Directors \$80,000 in annual cash compensation, an additional \$40,000 in annual cash compensation for service on Board committees and an annual equity award of stock options to acquire 30,636 shares of common stock.
+The stock options issued to directors are awarded under our 2017 Omnibus Equity Incentive Plan.
+During fiscal 2022, we also issued our directors a one-time award of 10,000 restricted shares of Class A Common Stock vesting over two years in equal annual installments on the anniversary date of the grant.

-Incentive Plan.
 The non-employee director compensation policy may be amended, modified or terminated at any time by our Board of Directors or Compensation Committee.

-At various times upon the quarterly payment dates of the cash component of director compensation, the Board has allowed each independent director to elect to receive his or her cash compensation in the form of common stock of the Company at market value at the time the election is made.
-Under such arrangement, during fiscal 2021, the independent directors elected to acquire an aggregate of 1,401 shares of common stock in 2021 at a weighted average price per share of \$10.70.
+At various times upon the quarterly payment dates of the cash component of director compensation, the Board has allowed each independent director to elect to receive his or her cash compensation in the form of Class A common stock of the Company at market value at the time the election is made.
+Under such arrangement, during fiscal 2022, the independent directors elected to acquire an aggregate of 4,761 shares of Class A common stock in 2022 at a weighted average price per share of \$6.30.

 The terms of the equity award described above are set forth in the 2017 Omnibus Equity Incentive Plan (the "Plan").
 The Plan is a comprehensive incentive compensation plan under which we can grant equity-based and other incentive awards to officers, employees and directors of, and consultants and advisers to, FAT Brands and its subsidiaries.
-The Plan provides for a maximum of 4,000,000 shares available for grant and is administered by the Compensation Committee of the Board of Directors.
+The Plan, as amended, provides for a maximum of 5,000,000 shares available for grant and is administered by the Compensation Committee of the Board of Directors.

-The following table sets forth a summary of the compensation we paid or accrued to our non-employee directors for the fiscal year ended December 26, 2021:
+The following table sets forth a summary of the compensation we paid or accrued to our non-employee directors and our executive chairman for the fiscal year ended December 25, 2022:

-Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$)(1) Total (\$)

-Edward H. Rensi 120,000 44,000 164,000

-Kenneth A. Anderson (2) 30,000 14,000 44,000

-Amy V. Forrestal (2) 15,000 15,000 14,000 44,000

-Squire Junger 120,000 44,000 164,000
+Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$) (1) Total (\$) Edward H. Rensi 120,000 88,500 88,982 297,482 Kenneth A. Anderson 90,000 88,500 88,982 267,482 Lynne L. Collier (2) 60,000 88,500 88,982 237,482 Amy V. Forrestal 120,000 88,500 88,982 297,482 Squire Junger (3) 120,000 88,500 88,982 297,482 James Neuhauser (4) 807,500 853,500 1,661,000

-James Neuhauser 120,000 - 44,000 164,000